 With the basic (free) LinkedIn account, you can see a snapshot of who has looked at your profile and which searches your profile has popped up in.
 This can be very useful if you’re currently applying for roles.

-Keeping your password protected will also help safegaurd your linkedIn account.
+Keeping your password protected will also help safeguard your LinkedIn account.
 Try to change your password every few months and don't use the same password across all the sites you visit.
 For extra security pick and mix capital letters, punctuation, or symbols.

 Phishing is also a common tactic used by fraudsters to steal your information.
 A suspicious email will tell you to open a email attachment or install a software update.
 It will also contain bad spelling and grammar and might even contain a message saying "your account will be deleted unless you act right away".

-A legitamate LinkedIn email will contain a security footer and will not ask you for your bank details.
-You can contact LinkedIn's customer service team directly through the Help Center.
-Also, there are lots of articles on how to spot and report fake profiles, phishing and scams here
+A legitimate LinkedIn email will contain a security footer and will not ask you for your bank details.
+You can contact LinkedIn's customer service team directly through the Help Centre.
+Also, there are lots of articles on how to spot and report fake profiles, phishing and scams here.